mabel-dev/opteryx.dev/docs/sql-reference/statements.md

 ### FULL modifier

-Inclusion of the `FULL` modifier uses the entire dataset in order to return complete column information, rather than just the first page from the dataset.
+Inclusion of the `FULL` modifier uses the entire dataset in order to return complete column information, rather than just the first morsel from the dataset.

 ### LIKE clause